-Here are some pictures related to hair transplant trypophobia I found online.
+Here are some pictures related to hair transplant trypophobia I found.
 I guess the left one is from archives of ISHRS and shows a result of an outdated hair transplant technique.
-The right one is done with a modern technique but the surgeon used improper micro-punch.
+The right one is done with a modern technique, but the surgeon used an improper micro-punch.

 These are totally DISASTERS and ULTIMATE HAIR TRANSPLANTATION FAILURES.